LekaAli/leaveApp/README.md

 workon leave_env <br/>
 python manage.py runserver

-# Creating access token to use to access the services
+# Creating access token for use to access the services
 Open browser or api testing application: http://127.0.0.1:8000/api/auth/access-token/ <br/>
 Prompted for username and password. <br/>
 When successfully created, an access-token and refresh-token will be created. <br/>